rarescarab/flock/README.md

 All API keys stored in config.js file in root directory (in .gitignore).
 Use APIKeysTemplate.js as a guide.

+## React Components
+App - main component that links together all other components Nav - navigation bar at the top of the page
+Search - searches Foursquare’s database of locations using a user-specified query Feed - shows suggested venues that user can add to an itinerary User - displays the user’s stats and event boards AuthModal - signup/login page using Facebook authentication Board - displays an event’s itinerary including user-generated text and location information BoardCard - an individual card displaying one location of an event BoardModal - allows user to create a new event card on an itinerary board

+## Back-End

 ## Flock API

 The following outlines server-side requests that can be sent to the Flock API.